adharshchottu/upsc-notes/content/blog/indian-economy-infrastructure.md

 title = "Indian Economy: Infrastructure"

 +++
 **_The development of infrastructure is a sine qua non of economic development._**

 ## Power or Electricity

 India has a rapidly expanding power infrastructure that includes a mix of conventional and renewable energy sources.
 There are a number of problems in the electricity sector:

 1. Insufficient generation capacity: There is a gap between the demand and supply of electricity in the country, leading to power shortages and load shedding.
-2. Poor financial health of state electricity boards (SEBs): Many SEBs are facing losses due to factors like low tariffs, high transmission and distribution losses, and non-payment of dues by customers.
+2. The poor financial health of state electricity boards (SEBs): Many SEBs are facing losses due to factors like low tariffs, high transmission and distribution losses, and non-payment of dues by customers.
 3. High transmission and distribution losses: Due to the poor condition of the transmission and distribution network, a significant amount of electricity is lost during transmission and distribution.
 4. Inadequate rural electrification: Many villages in India still do not have access to electricity, and the electrification rate in rural areas is lower than in urban areas.
 5. Dependence on fossil fuels: India is heavily dependent on fossil fuels like coal and oil for power generation, which has negative environmental impacts and is vulnerable to price fluctuations.